nomppy/nomppy.github.io/content/drafts/blogs.md

-~~a lot of my favorites have also been centered around uncertainty and anxiety, so probably i just like seeing myself.~~ everyone gets sad, so maybe that's why sad blogs are good[^1].
+~~a lot of my favorites have also been centered around uncertainty and anxiety, so probably i just like seeing myself.~~ everyone gets sad, so maybe that's why sad blogs are good[^1]. heck, there's a reason famous writers are often deranged alcoholics.

 it's also kind of like [publication bias](https://en.wikipedia.org/wiki/Publication_bias) in a way, in the sense that a happy-everything-is-great blog would be boring to read, just like how null effect results are almost never published.